 Stick to a Budget

 This is the time to get back to the basics of good money management.
 That includes planning and following a budget.
 Knowing how much money you have coming in, how much is going out and exactly where it’s going helps you make better choices and save for the future.
-Adopting a cash-only lifestyle and breaking free of a reliance on credit will help you create healthier financial habits and minimize the temptation to overspend.
+Adopting a cash-only lifestyle and breaking the credit card habit will help you create healthier financial habits and minimize the temptation to overspend.

 Establish or Replenish an Emergency Fund

 One of the biggest takeaways from the financial fallout of the pandemic is the need for emergency savings.
-Everyone, regardless of age or income level, benefits from having at least 3-6 months of living expenses set aside for emergencies.
+Everyone benefits from having at least 3-6 months of living expenses set aside for emergencies.
 Having emergency savings provides priceless peace of mind.
-It also helps keep people from running up credit card debt to pay for living expenses in case of illness or job loss.
+It also helps keep people from running up credit card debt to pay for living expenses.

 Make Payments Count